j4ckzh0u/coraza-waf/pages/mydoc/collections.md

 ## Persistent Collections

 Persistent collections are an abstract type of collection that is managed by the PersistentCollection engine.
-The system will catch them and attempt to get them from Redis.
+The system will load them and save them to the persistence engine.

-Persistent collections suport multi tenancy and can handle race conditions by locking fields.
+Persistent collections suport multi tenancy.

+Persistent collections are not initialied by default and they must be called using the [initcol](#) or [setsid](#) action.

 At this time it is only possible to have five collections in which data is stored persistently (i.e. data available to multiple requests).
 These are: GLOBAL, RESOURCE, IP, SESSION and USER.